 - Collagen is an important protein that is found throughout our bodies, including our hair, teeth, bones, skin and nails.

-- Supplementing with collagen has lots of anti-aging benefits.
+- Supplementing with collagen can have lots of anti-aging benefits.

 - Supplementing with collagen may help improve skin hydration, reduce the appearance of cellulite, and reduce unsightly acne scars or stretch marks.